aht/stream.py/doc/index.rst

 :class:`PSorter` and :class:`QSorter` are also collectors, but given multiples sorted input streams (low to high), a Sorter will output items in sorted order.

+All merger objects are iterables derived from :class:`Stream` and represent the output values.
+They can also be further piped.

 .. class:: PCollector([waittime=0.1])

    Collect items from many :class:`ForkedFeeder`'s or :class:`ProcessPool`'s.

    .. note:: On POSIX systems, PCollector uses the :manpage:`select(2)` system
-      call.
-On Windows, PCollector has to poll each input pipe individually and if none is ready, it goes to sleep for a fix duration given by the parameter `waittime` (default to 0.1s).
+      call and does not understand the `waittime` parameter.
+On Windows, PCollector has to poll each input pipe individually and if none is ready, it goes to sleep for a fix duration given by `waittime` (default to 0.1s).

 .. class:: QCollector([waittime=0.1])